peteroupc/peteroupc.github.io/random.md

 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 -  **Examples:** Examples include the following:
     - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, it can block for seconds at a time if not enough randomness ("entropy") is available.
-    - The `/dev/urandom` device on many Unix-based operating systems, which often rely on both a PRNG and the same nondeterministic sources used by `/dev/random`.
+    - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
     - The `CryptGenRandom` method on Windows.
     - Cryptographic hash functions that take unpredictable signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's hardware volatile entropy gathering and expansion technique).